Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Psychological assessment

 Exercise is important for maintaining strength and endurance, both of which are greatly affected by COPD.
 Weight-bearing exercises are important for maintaining quality of life and the ability to live independently.
 For the greatest benefit, programs should combine low- and high-intensity exercise with strength and endurance training.
 Home-based exercise programs can also help people with COPD.
 Receiving supplemental oxygen during rehabilitative exercise may improve patients' endurance.
-There is no evidence that inspiratory muscle training (training the muscles used to breathe in) is effective during pulmonary rehabilitation.
+There is no evidence that inspiratory muscle training (training the muscles used to breathe in) is effective at decreasing shortness of breath when added to pulmonary rehabilitation.

 When a patient no longer responds to medications, surgery becomes a possible option.
 Choices include: